 334 runs at 55.67; 7 wickets at 10.00; 2 catches

 Petrie, with 13 ODIs to his name, is the only ex-international to have played O50Is for New Zealand.
 An aggressive seam bowler at his peak, Petrie has turned into an imposing and destructive opening batsman.
 His batting and bowling averages are both in the top 6 among all players in O50Is.
 He led the Wellington/Tasman Firehawks to IPT victory in 2019, finishing as the leading run-scorer for the tournament.
-Petrie's 729 runs (at 66.27) in all over-50s matches is more than 100 ahead of the second best (Dale).
-When fit, he is still able to bowl quicker than most.
+Petrie's 997 runs (at 58.65) in all over-50s matches is only behind Dale.
+When fit, Petrie is still able to bowl quicker than most.

 8. Martin Pennefather (Wanganui)